 Active Endpoints, Inc., the leading provider of SOA orchestration products and services, today announced the availability of ActiveBPEL 3.0.
 The ActiveBPEL product family includes open source and commercial SOA orchestration solutions that are standards-compliant and platform-neutral, forming the foundation for fast, cost-effective business and systems integration.
 Among other important capabilities, ActiveBPEL 3.0 comprehensively supports the . . . → Read More: Free BPEL 2.0 Designer

-A good article written by Satadru Roy about mediation and orchestration can be found . . . → Read More: Mediation and Orchestration
+A good article written by Satadru Roy about mediation and . . . → Read More: Mediation and Orchestration

 For good reason a lot of people are claiming a contract first approach in terms of Web Service design.
 I think it makes perfect sense to use a sound vendor independent format to describe important resources like for instance Web Service interfaces.
 But this approach is not limited to WSDL only.
 It applies to Business . . . → Read More: Platform Independent BPEL Designer